paul-rogers/druid/docker-tests/README.md

 | `db` | MySQL database |
 | `druid` | Druid persistence, etc. |

+### Third-Party Logs

+The three third-party containers are configured to log to the `/shared` directory rather than to Docker:

+* Kafka: `/shared/logs/kafka.log`
+* ZooKeeper: `/shared/logs/zookeeper.log`
+* MySQL: `/shared/logs/mysql.log`

 ## Entry Point

 The container launches the `launch.sh` script which: